 Mike is the driving force behind the Triad lobbying team and maintains an extensive network of relationships with some of the most prominent elected officials in the state, Republican and Democrat alike.
 In 2010, Gov. Tom Corbett tapped Mike to head his transition team on labor and workforce issues.
 He served on the transition advisory team of President George W. Bush in 2000 and was tapped by the Bush-Cheney 2004 campaign to serve as a Pennsylvania Coalition leader.

-The newest member of our team, Todd had been a fixture in the Pennsylvania General Assembly for 13 years and earned a reputation as a key player in a world of complex issues.
-He served as chief of staff to the majority leader in the House of Representatives, where he was front-and-center for every major public policy decision.
+Prior to joining Triad in January 2018, Todd was a fixture in the Pennsylvania General Assembly for 13 years and earned a reputation as a key player in a world of complex issues.
+He served as chief of staff to the House majority leader, where he was front-and-center for every major public policy debate.

-He also served as executive director of the Republican Policy Committee and director of communications for the House Republican Appropriations Committee.
-Todd also served as communications director for the Pennsylvania Chamber of Business & Industry, the state’s largest broad-based business association.
+With significant experience in both the policy development and public outreach arenas, Todd honed his skills while serving as executive director of the Republican Policy Committee and director of communications for the House Republican Appropriations Committee.
+He also served as communications director for the Pennsylvania Chamber of Business & Industry, the state’s largest broad-based business association.

 Michael came to Triad after serving as chief of staff to the House majority leader in Pennsylvania, as well as stints as president of two successful consulting firms.
 While in government, Mike held positions across the spectrum, from his start as a staff writer for the House Conservation Committee, executive director of the House Environmental Resources and Energy Committee and press secretary and spokesman for the House Democrats.
 Running the floor of the Pennsylvania House of Representatives, Mike established long-lasting relationships with scores of legislators and senior staff members from both sides of the aisle, and both legislative chambers.